 Increase the Success of Your Organization’s United Way Campaign

-Holding a Pillars Society Campaign is one of the best ways to increase the success of your organization’s overall United Way campaign.
+Holding a Leadership Giving Campaign is one of the best ways to increase the success of your organization’s overall United Way campaign.
 Leadership Giving allows your employees to make a significant difference in the lives of people throughout central Illinois.
-Please consider conducting a separate Pillars Society meeting prior to your regular workplace campaign and/or integrate leadership giving into all your United Way employee meetings.
-If you hold separate Pillars Society meetings, the Heart of Illinois United Way can provide speakers, ideas and personalized packets.
+The Heart of Illinois United Way can provide speakers, ideas and personalized packets.